|Club and Community Policies

 Bryn Mawr College permits individual students and student clubs/organizations to raise funds and host donation drives on campus.
 Fundraising activities must be for the benefit of the collective student club/ organization or for a charitable organization with 501(c)(3) status.

 Individual students and student clubs/organizations who wish to participate in fundraising or donation activities must work in partnership with and have ongoing approval of an administrative office of the College in advance of the event.
-Examples of offices that can work with students on fundraising and donation events include LILAC Civic Engagement, the Office of Student Activities, and the Pensby Center.
+Examples of offices that can work with students on fundraising and donation events include the Career and Civic Engagement Center, the Office of Student Activities, and the Pensby Center.

 Individual students and student clubs/organizations are not permitted to solicit local businesses, national corporations, or alumnae/i for monetary donations or sponsorship.

 - Funds raised shall be exclusively for the non-profit use of the sponsoring club or organization, or donated directly to a 501(c)(3) non-profit charitable organization.
 No individual student can receive monetary gain or reimbursement from the fundraising of the group.
 Funds raised must not be used for personal expenses.